Aftermath (website): Content

 Aftermath is a video game website that primarily covers video games, the video game industry, and internet culture.
 The site also manages a podcast that covers additional subjects, such as 52 Pickup, which covers comic books.
-Alongside the sites main writers, the site also has a number of "featured contributors" and freelance writers that publish content on the site.
-While other news websites primarily host advertisements to make profits, Aftermath uses a subscription business model that is required to access the site's content.
+Alongside the site's main writers, it also has a number of "featured contributors" and freelance writers who publish content there.
+While other news websites primarily host advertisements to make profits, Aftermath uses a subscription business model that is required to access some of the site's content.

 History

-In 2023, several divisions of news websites that covered video games were shut down, with several more laying off several writers.
+In 2023, many news website divisions that covered video games were shut down, with several more laying off writers.
 These included the shutdowns of Waypoint (part of Vice Media) and Launcher (part of The Washington Post), and layoffs of several workers for Inverse, GameSpot, Destructoid, The Escapist, and others.
 In November 2023, several former writers of these sites, namely Nathan Grayson, Gita Jackson, Riley MacLeod, and Luke Plunkett, created Aftermath.
-All of the founders were former writers for Kotaku.
+All of the founders were former employees at Kotaku.